 One of the advantages of agent-based modeling/simulation in general is to test certain hypotheses about the functioning of systems that would be impractical or impossible to experiment with in our current reality.
 Especially in the context of complex social systems, where performing experiments ‘in the field’ (with real humans) can be prohibitively complicated — think of time requirements, privacy and personally identifying information, and the inherent bias you bring as a human observer — using Flocc can quickly allow you to model social systems and interactions.
 Your simulation will at best ever be a simplified model of reality, and at worst it won’t resemble reality in the slightest.
 But regardless of the fidelity of your model, in the process of creating it, you crystallize your beliefs and assumptions about how systems currently work — in the words of Donella Meadows, “expos[ing] your mental models to the open air.”
 By doing so, you can gain an intuitive, systems-based understanding of how your assumptions match reality, and can refine them alongside your encoded model.

-Flocc is a tool for not only modeling systems, but for doing and thinking in systems.
+Flocc is a tool not only for modeling systems, but for doing and thinking in systems.